create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 ### SFFloat [ ] **creaseAngle** 0 <small>[0,∞)</small>

-CreaseAngle defines angle (in radians) for determining whether adjacent polygons are drawn with sharp edges or smooth shading.
+*creaseAngle* defines angle (in radians) for determining whether adjacent polygons are drawn with sharp edges or smooth shading.
 If angle between normals of two adjacent polygons is less than creaseAngle, smooth shading is rendered across the shared line segment.
 Interchange profile hint: only 0 and π radians supported.

 #### Hint